 Thank you for taking the time to learn more about the Evangelical Presbyterian (EP) Church of Newark, DE.
 We hope that you will worship with us or make a connection with one of the many places we have for fellowship.
 My desire is that you find EP to be true to its reputation.
 If you don’t please let us know.
 We seek to be a congregation characterized by warm people, joyful worship, historic roots, and a vibrant heart for missions.

-Historic Roots—EPC began in 1706 as one of the first Presbyterian churches in the United States, the Head of Christiana Church.
+Historic Roots—the EP congregation began in 1706 as one of the first Presbyterian churches in the United States, the Head of Christiana Church.
 In 1938 the pastor of Head of Christiana, Rev. Henry Welbon, and the congregation found themselves locked out of their sanctuary.
-They loved their heritage and their church building, but they believed that the denomination was not holding fast to the life giving message of the gospel of Christ or trusting the reliability of the Word of God.
-So, they started a new work and EPC is the fruit of their labor.
-Since that time we have planted four other congregations in our area: Glasgow Church, Berea Presbyterian Church, Heritage Presbyterian Church and Cornerstone Presbyterian Church.
+They loved their heritage and their church building, but they believed that the denomination was not holding fast to the life-giving message of the gospel of Christ or trusting the reliability of the Word of God.
+So, they started a new work and EP Church is the fruit of their labor.
+Since that time we have planted four other congregations in our area: Glasgow ("Reach") Church, Berea Presbyterian Church, Heritage Presbyterian Church and Cornerstone Presbyterian Church.
 Some of these churches have planted daughter churches, and we are a proud grandmother church!

 Our congregation is a member church of the Presbyterian Church in America (PCA).
 We embrace the Westminster Confession of Faith and Catechisms as our doctrinal standards.
 The Westminster Standards state that the Bible is the only rule of faith and practice for Christians.
 Part of honoring our history is seeking to keep in step with what the Holy Spirit is doing today.
 We are historic, but not nostalgic about the past.